EuroLeague career statistical leaders: EuroLeague career statistical leaders 1958 to present

 The EuroLeague's career statistical leaders, including all of the games played, under all of the league's formats and organizing bodies, from the 1958 FIBA European Champions Cup season to the present.
-Games played and total points scored are the two major statistical categories that have overlapping leaders from the two different eras of the competition, organized under both FIBA (1958 to 2001 SuproLeague) and the EuroLeague Commercial Assets (ECA) (2000 to present).
+Games played and total points scored are the two major statistical categories that have overlapping leaders from the two eras of the competition, organized under both FIBA (1958 to 2001 SuproLeague) and the EuroLeague Commercial Assets (ECA) (2000 to present).